Mitch Haniger Player Props: Giants vs. Cardinals

-Mitch Haniger -- 0-for-2 with an RBI in his last game -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Steven Matz on the hill, on April 26 at 9:45 PM ET.
+The San Francisco Giants and Mitch Haniger, who went 1-for-4 last time in action, take on Miles Mikolas and the St. Louis Cardinals at Oracle Park, Thursday at 3:45 PM ET.

-In his last game he had a hitless showing (0-for-2 with an RBI) against the Cardinals.
+In his last game he had a one-hit showing (1-for-4) against the Cardinals.

 Mitch Haniger Game Info & Props vs. the Cardinals